 Nearest Town: Alexandria

-The trail runs 18 miles to Mount Vernon, passing many sights along the way, including Arlington Memorial Cemetery, Theodore Roosevelt Island, picnic areas, and wildlife preserves.
+The Mount Vernon Trail runs 18 miles to George Washington's estate, passing many sights along the way, including Arlington Memorial Cemetery, Theodore Roosevelt Island, picnic areas, and wildlife preserves.
 Enjoy a multitude of Potomac River views.
 The Mount Vernon Trail connects to other paths, including bicycling venue Potomac Heritage Trail.

 It is 10 miles one way from Alexandria to Washington’s estate Mount Vernon, making a 20-mile there-and-back trip.
 Pass the Jones Point Lighthouse, Belle Haven Park, and Dykes Marsh Wildlife Preserve, then Fort Hunt Park.
 If 20 miles is a bit long for you and the family, cut it short, allowing enough energy to make the return trip.